 "Nature is written in that great book which ever lies before our eyes -- I mean the universe -- but we cannot understand it if we do not first learn the language and grasp the symbols in which it is written.
 The book is written in the mathematical language, and the symbols are triangles, circles and other geometrical figures, without whose help it is impossible to comprehend a single word of it; without which one wanders in vain through a dark labyrinth." -- Galileo

 y first exposure to mechanical theorem proving was at the University of Texas in 1983, when Bob Boyer and J Moore showed me their prover, Nqthm.
-In response to a 1961 challenge by John McCarthy, I used Nqthm to check a formal proof of Wilson's Theorem, and proceeded to develop an Nqthm library of elementary number theory, including
+At their suggestion (which came with a conditional offer of a master's degree), in response to a 1961 challenge by John McCarthy, I used Nqthm to check a formal proof of Wilson's Theorem, and proceeded to develop an Nqthm library of elementary number theory, including

 The primary significance of this last result, of course, was that it finally put to rest any suspicion that the 197 previously published proofs of this theorem were all flawed.
 By the way, it also put me in some good company.